idsc-frazzoli/gpu_lock/README.md

     with lock_gpu(uid=0):
         # your existing code goes here, do stuff with the GPU.
 ```
-If you want to attempt to aquire a lock on any GPU (This will fail if all GPUs are busy.)
+If you want to attempt to aquire a lock on any GPU (This will fail if all GPUs are busy).
 ```python
 from gpu_lock import lock_gpu